-- d) Cell Phones

-- e) other similar devices.

-- 3. TAPPS shall be the final authority in determining compliance with this rule which applies to but not limited to:

-- a) Competitors

-- b) Coaches

-- c) Managers

-- d) Family Members

-- H. Auxiliary Equipment

-- 1. Appropriate equipment may be used including but not limited to

-- a) Poms

-- b) Signs

-- (1) All NFHS rules to sign usage shall apply.

-- (2) Shall not be thrown off the performance floor during competition.

-- c) Banners

-- d) Flags

-- e) Megaphones

-- 2. Point deductions shall be enforced for littering or damage of the performance area (no glitter or confetti).

-- Mascot shall be counted as a member of the squad and listed on eligibility form and Cheer Roster.

-- J. Safety Spotters.

-- 1. TAPPS does not provide spotters

-- 2. Up to five (5) additional people may be used for safety spotters.

-- Student safety spotters must be included on the Eligibility form and listed on the Cheer Roster as a Spotter ONLY.
-Adult safety spotters must be TEaMs certified and approved by the school.

-- 4. Safety Spotters shall dress in black shirts with no emblems and do not have to have the identical uniform.

-- 5. Safety Spotters may not perform jumps or tumbling, use any equipment including but not limited to signs, props, poms, and megaphone.

-- K. Warm-up

-- 1. Warm-up times are assigned based on competition schedule

-- 2. Tosses are not permitted outside of the warm-up area.

-- 3. Fans are not allowed in the warm-up area.
+- 2. Point deductions shall be enforced for littering or damage of the performance area (no glitter or confetti). - I. Mascot shall be counted as a member of the squad and listed on eligibility form and Cheer Roster. - J. Safety Spotters. - 1.
+TAPPS does not provide spotters - 2.
+Up to five (5) additional people may be used for safety spotters. - 3.
+Student safety spotters must be included on the Eligibility form and listed on the Cheer Roster as a Spotter ONLY.
+Adult safety spotters must be TEaMs certified and approved by the school. - 4.
+Safety Spotters shall dress in black shirts with no emblems and do not have to have the identical uniform. - 5.
+Safety Spotters may not perform jumps or tumbling, use any equipment including but not limited to signs, props, poms, and megaphone. - K. Warm-up - 1.
+Warm-up times are assigned based on competition schedule - 2.
+Tosses are not permitted outside of the warm-up area. - 3.
+Fans are not allowed in the warm-up area.